Charly Jordan Sizzles In Burnt Orange Swimsuit

 Charly Jordan’s most recent social media update is getting noticed for more reasons than one.
-The model took to her Instagram page earlier this afternoon to share a sexy shot that showed her clad in a skimpy-one piece.
+The model took to her Instagram page earlier this afternoon to share a sexy shot that showed her clad in a skimpy one-piece.

 The upload was an instant hit with her 2.9 million followers, who have been singing her praises ever since it went live.
-The photo captured Jordan posing on as spiral staircase outside.
-She did not use a geotag to pinpoint her exact location, but tall trees surrounded her while sunlight escaped through the branches and spilled onto her figure.
+The photo captured Jordan posing on an outdoor spiral staircase.
+She did not use a geotag to pinpoint her exact location, but tall trees surrounded her while sunlight pierced through the branches and spilled onto her figure.
 Jordan posed confidently with one hand on the metal staircase and the other near her side.
 She captivated her audience with an alluring stare and stunned in one of the hottest swimsuits to date.

 The skimpy one-piece did nothing but favors for her slender figure.
 It boasted a burnt orange color and a plunging neckline that dipped well past her chest.
 Her decolletage was left bare, and she flaunted ample amounts of cleavage for the camera.
 The piece had thin straps that secured around her back and the cut of the suit also allowed for her trim arms to be on full display.

 It sat tightly on her midsection, accentuating her tiny waist and lower-half.
 The piece also boasted a sexy, high-cut design that left her trim thighs and a portion of her derriere in view.
-She ditched shoes and went barefoot for her, while her calf muscles were also able to be seen in their entirety.
-She opted to go jewelry free for the occasion, letting her bombshell body speak for itself.
+She ditched shoes and went barefoot, while her calf muscles were also featured in their entirety.
+She opted out of wearing any accessories for the occasion, letting her bombshell body speak for itself.

 Jordan pulled her long locks back with a headband that matched her suit.
-She was done up in a full face of makeup that highlighted all of her gorgeous features.
+She wore a full face of makeup that highlighted all of her gorgeous features.
 The application included defined brows, light blush, mascara, and lipstick that made the look pop.

 Fans have flooded the sexy new upload with plenty of praise in the form of likes and comments.
 The sizzling shot has accrued over 140,000 likes and over 500 comments.
 Some fans raved over Jordan’s scandalous swimwear, while many others flooded the comments section with emoji.